Alfred-Kobby/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 8-for_ls file: ash script that displays: The content of the current directory, In a list format, Where only the part of the name after the first dash is displayed

 9-to_file_or_not_to_file: Bash script that gives you information about the school file

+10-fizzbuzz file: Bash script that displays numbers from 1 to 100.